soc/scala-lang/documentation/tutorial/java/index.md

 both return a value of type `Double`.

-The compiler is not always able to infer types like it does here, and there is unfortunately no simple rule to know exactly when it will be, and when not.
-In practice, this is usually not a problem since the compiler complains when it is not able to infer a type which was not given explicitly.
+The compiler is not always able to infer types like it does here, and will complain when it is not able to infer a type which was not given explicitly.
 As a simple rule, beginner Scala programmers should try to omit type declarations which seem to be easy to deduce from the context, and see if the compiler agrees.
 After some time, the